-If a recipient is receiving ongoing medical services, such as mental health services, and the provider is not in the network of the recipient’s MCO, the provider must contact the recipient’s MCO for authorization to continue the service.
+If a member is receiving ongoing medical services, such as mental health services, and the provider is not in the network of the member’s MCO, the provider must contact the member’s MCO for authorization to continue the service.
 Under some circumstances, the MCO may continue to authorize services by the non-participating provider, or may authorize a limited number of visits.
-Under some circumstances, the MCO will develop a transition plan, which will require the recipient to change to a provider in the MCO network.
+Under some circumstances, the MCO will develop a transition plan, which will require the member to change to a provider in the MCO network.

 Unless services are not included in the MCO contract (Carve-out Services) MCOs are required to provide all medically necessary health services covered under the contract, which include these access services: